isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-11-iss-3-oct-dec-2015/2020-03-03-payitforward.md

 The TDHP has come to fruition through the handiwork of ordinary Singaporeans who have dedicated themselves to the task of preserving their linguistic heritage.
 They are truly the beavers of Singapore.
 An interesting fact about beavers is that they grow in size throughout their entire lives.
 The Singapore “beavers” behind the TDHP see their efforts as only the starting point of a project that will flourish through the generations and gradually include all genres of Tamil books, perhaps even books published before 1965.

 It is also envisaged that the project will serve to inspire communities to initiate similar projects in their own countries.
-It is not inconceivable that one day in the distant future a child will go online and research a school project on “Singapore in the 21st Century Through the Eyes of Singaporean Tamil Writers”.
+It is not inconceivable that one day in the distant future, a child will go online and research a school project on “Singapore in the 21st Century Through the Eyes of Singaporean Tamil Writers”.
 We hope that when that day comes, the body of Tamil literature deposited in the Tamil Digital Heritage Collection would have grown exponentially.

-To access the Tamil Digital Heritage Collection, visit NLB’s BookSG website at http://eresources.nlb.gov.sg/printheritage/browse/Tamil_Digital_Heritage_Collection.aspx
+Visit NLB’s BookSG website to access the [Tamil Digital Heritage Collection](http://eresources.nlb.gov.sg/printeritage/browse/Tamil_Digiral_Heritage_Collection.aspx).

 <div style="background-color: white;">
 <br/>